 Satellite IoT market to reach $5.9bn by 2025, 30.3mn devices

-The new report finds that initial market growth will not take away from LPWAN market, but competition will get hostile in the later part of the forecast period
+The report finds that initial market growth will not take away from LPWAN market, but competition will get hostile in the later part of the forecast period.

 The global market for IoT-focused satellite services, focused on end-device connectivity hardware and the annual connectivity fees charged, will grow to $5.9bn in 2025, after taking off in the 2021-2022 period.
 Incumbent satellite providers will be pressured by a new wave of startups that are leveraging the recent advances in smaller satellite technologies, but many of these new entrants are going to strike out or be absorbed by their larger and entrenched rivals.